High Quality Links purple

 Pitch your idea

 Once you have created a great piece of content and a list of prospects, it’s time to reach out to website owners.
+This is where you sell your idea to the owner of the blog.

 Many guest posting strategies fail because outreach attempts either don’t communicate ideas professionally or not enough effort goes into pitching ideas.